Both the NHS and health organisations across the world are trying to reduce the use of antibiotics, especially for conditions that are not serious.

 The overuse of antibiotics in recent years has played a major part in antibiotic resistance.
 This includes using antibiotics to treat minor conditions that would have got better anyway.

-It has led to the emergence of "superbugs".
+It has led to the emergence of “superbugs”.
 These are strains of bacteria that have developed resistance to many different types of antibiotics.
-They include:

-- the bacteria that cause multi-drug-resistant tuberculosis (MDR-TB)
+- Bacteria that cause multi-drug-resistant tuberculosis (MDR-TB)